hucker/splint/src/splint/README.md

         return SplintResult(status=False,"The file is stale")
 ```

-And even a bit more complexity pass values to these functions using environments, which are very similar to fixutures.
+And even a bit more complexity pass values to these functions using environments, which are very similar to `pytest` fixutures.

 ```python

 @environment('module')
 def csv_file()